 - Put yourself in the shoes of your subscribers, you received an email from a brand you follow, you were enticed by their offer and wanted to buy it so you looked for the Buy button.
 But because you didn’t see it right away, you just decided to close the email.
 Don’t ever let your subscribers guess what to do next when they open your email.
 Make CTA’s big and bold and limit yourself to one direct CTA button per email.
 Use descriptive language.
 Add some urgency to the CTAs and make them more specific.
 47% of mobile users say that they want to almost instantly see the CTA when they open an email.
 You can win big here as 70% of small businesses don’t have a clear call to action in each email.

 - Use video wisely.
 It may slow down some users.
-Keep an eye on your numbers and reduce videos size duration or usage to prevent a poor experience.
+Keep an eye on your numbers and reduce video size duration or usage to prevent a poor experience.

 Do you want to know how to get more out of your marketing budget?
 Integrate your efforts to maximize results.
 Case in point, the social-email integration.